imsky/pull-review/README.md

 When Pull Review sends its notification, it will notify `@alice` on GitHub and `@alice_slack` on Slack.

-Currently only Slack is supported.
+Currently only Slack user mapping is supported - for other chat networks like HipChat or IRC, Pull Review will mention the GitHub usernames instead.

 #### review_blacklist